Cameron says Thatcher made Britain great, others snub her

 Thatcher escaped assassination in 1984 when the Irish Republican Army (IRA) blew up a hotel where she was staying.
 The IRA laid down arms as part of a peace deal, but Thatcher remains a hate figure to many on the other side of the Irish Sea.

-Her ceremonial funeral with military honours will begin with a procession through London to a service at St Paul's Cathedral.
+Her ceremonial funeral with military honors will begin with a procession through London to a service at St Paul's Cathedral.

 In a break with protocol, Queen Elizabeth and her husband Prince Philip will attend.
 The last time the monarch attended a prime minister's funeral was when Churchill died in 1965.